 A little bit of the classic Mediterranean olive oil and some lemon juice make the perfect dressing.
 The tangy citrus perfectly compliments the tuna and ensures the salad is moist and delicious.

 That’s not even including the lemon zest – for the added citrus pop that really makes this fresh and delicious.
 I also added some fresh parsley and a little garlic to really send it over the top.
-With all these delicious spices and flavors – I promise, you won’t even notice there’s not mayonnaise in it.
+With all these delicious spices and flavors – I promise, you won’t even notice there’s no mayonnaise in it.

-Fish and olives (including olive oil) are high in the omega fatty acids.
-The so-called “good” fats that are not just good, but great for your health.
+Fish and olives (including olive oil) are high in omega fatty acids.
+The so-called “good” fats are not just good, but great for your health.
 Omega fatty acids are wonderful to help with cholesterol (increasing the good kind, HDL) and are essential for brain health.

-Garbanzo beans, bell pepper and cucumber add fiber to this delicious salad, so you can get all you need in one healthy dish.
+Garbanzo beans, bell pepper, and cucumber add fiber to this delicious salad, so you can get all you need in one healthy dish.